 c) Throw-outs: When fewer than five (5) races are completed a yacht's score shall be total of her race scores.
 When from five (5) to eleven (11) races are completed, a yacht's score will be the total of her race scores, excluding her worst score, except that at DNE (Disqualification Not Excludable) may not be excluded.
-When twelve (12) or more races are complete, a yacht's score will be the total of her race scores, excluding her two worse scores, except that a DNE may not be excluded.
+When twelve (12) or more races are complete, a yacht's score will be the total of her race scores, except that a DNE are scores, excluding her two worse scores, except that a DNE may not be excluded.